codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 max-width="80%"
 %}

 There are also two extra options if you click the small "3-dot" menu button on the right.
-You can rebuild a pipeline or launch a [test environment]({{ site.baseurl }}/docs/getting-started/on-demand-environments/#launching-a-docker-image-using-codefresh) from the resulting Docker image.
+You can rebuild a pipeline or launch a [test environment]({{site.baseurl}}/docs/getting-started/on-demand-environments/#launching-a-docker-image-using-codefresh) from the resulting Docker image.

 Notice that if you restart a pipeline it will trigger with the exact settings it originally had.
-So if this was a manual trigger where you [disabled caching]({{ site.baseurl }}/docs/troubleshooting/common-issues/disabling-codefresh-caching-mechanisms/) or changed the [notification options](#monitoring-pipelines-that-check-pull-requests), the new execution will still honor those settings (even if you have changed them for later builds).
+So if this was a manual trigger where you [disabled caching]({{site.baseurl}}/docs/troubleshooting/common-issues/disabling-codefresh-caching-mechanisms/) or changed the [notification options](#monitoring-pipelines-that-check-pull-requests), the new execution will still honor those settings (even if you have changed them for later builds).

+An extra button for test reports will be visible if you are using the [test report feature]({{site.baseurl}}/docs/testing/test-reports/) of Codefresh.

 ## Viewing details for an individual pipeline build